tc39/notes/es7/2015-11/nov-18.md

 DE: that sounds like a big task for a subclass

-AWB: that is unfortunate, that subclasses cannot benifit from existing platform optimizations
+AWB: that is unfortunate, that subclasses cannot benefit from existing platform optimizations

 DE: to give more context.
 JHD is working on the ES6 shim and ran into some issues